Best Money Moves to Make Before Dec 31, 2025

 2025 Renewal Checklist for Massachusetts Tech E&O

-Before your next policy renewal, review these checkpoints to maintain coverage continuity and avoid gaps:
+Before your next policy renewal, work through this checklist to avoid coverage gaps and cost surprises:

-• Confirm the retroactive date to preserve prior-acts coverage
+• Confirm the policy retroactive date to preserve prior-acts coverage

-• Reconcile limits with all current client contracts
+• Reconcile E&O limits and deductibles against all current client contracts

 Case Study 1: Small SaaS Vendor Compliance